Immersion cooling

 As you may have guessed, this process is more straightforward than a two-phase system.
 It’s easier to maintain and cheaper to install.
 However, it’s often less efficient and requires more energy to run.

-2. Two-phase immersion cooling
+2. Two-phase immersion cooling.

 With a two-phase solution, the servers are placed in a sealed tank filled with a liquid with a low boiling point.
 Once the computer servers produce heat, the fluid begins to boil.